weiawesome/study_savvy_api_go/README.md

-# Server for study-savvy in go-lang version
+# Server for study-savvy Go version

 ## How to start
 ```